Andrew Jackson King

-Andrew Jackson King (1833–1923), or A. J. King, was a lawman, lawyer, legislator and judge in 19th Century Los Angeles County, California.
+Andrew Jackson King (c.
+1833–1923), or A. J. King, was a lawman, lawyer, legislator and judge in 19th Century Los Angeles County, California.

 Personal

 King was born in Cherokee Purchase Land in Union County, Georgia, the son of Samuel and Martha King.
 Later his father, Samuel King, who was a tanner and a saddler, took the family to Helena, Arkansas.
 In 1849 the family moved to Santa Fe, New Mexico Territory.

 He traveled with his father and brothers Samuel Houston King and Francis King overland in 1852 with forty or fifty other pioneer families to El Monte, the oldest American settlement in Los Angeles County, along the San Gabriel River (now the Rio Hondo), which was inhabited by a mixture of emigrants, largely Texans.
 The King family laid out a town there that was called Lexington, the present site of El Monte, California.

 King was married on December 31, 1862, to Laura C. Evertson of Los Angeles, she of French and Dutch ancestry.
 On October 14, 1923, King died at his home in Boyle Heights, 90 years old and the oldest member of the bar in Los Angeles.
 He was survived by his wife and three children, Frank E. King, Carroll E. King and Corrinne King.

-He was buried in Savannah Memorial Park Cemetery, in Rosemead.